Moses Gomes Silva

 By 3rd March 2024 the caption had been changed:

-However we believe that this amounts only to a dilution of the Gallery’s stance, not a full acceptance of the historical facts we have been at pains to document.
+However we believed that this amounted only to a dilution of the Gallery’s stance, not a full acceptance of the historical facts we had been at pains to document.

 One of the 15 children orphaned by the death of Julia White in 1871 was Arthur (1857 - 1932), who in adulthood was known as Arthur Silva White.
 Arthur married Catherine Bennett, and after her early death spent years travelling in Africa and was the author of several books including “The Development of Africa” (1890), and “The Expansion of Egypt under Anglo-Egyptian Condominium” (1899); he was a key founder member of the Royal Scottish Geographical Society.
 Arthur Silva White’s second wife was Beatrice Brookes, and they had two children: Cyril, and Elfrida (mother of Anne Stockill).
 Arthur’s birth year is usually reported as 1859, and in the 1861 census his age is given as 2, but there is a record of his baptism in November 1857.